-Specify dollar amount: Appendix B: B-2 Answers provide b.
-Method of specify the can be associated associated and that exceed safeguard.
-The The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The state will submit a waiver Appendix B: B-2 Answers provided b.
-Method of specify the can be assured that exceeds af eguards The position of the participant of the partic The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix speci fy the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare partic that e sipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.
-The following percentage that is less than 100% of the institutional average: Specify percent: Other: Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
-The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) Answers provided in Appendix B-2-a indicate that you do not need to complete this section. b.
-Method of Implementation of the Individual Cost Limit, When an individual cost limit is specified in Item B-2-a specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and verance be assured within the cost limit: c.
-Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant shealth and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (feeke each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: Appendix x B: Participant Access and Eligibility - 11 B-2: Individual Cost Limit (2 of 2) Answers pro ovided in Appendix B-2-a indicate that you do not need to complete this section. speci nod of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, fy the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare assured within the cost limit: partice that $\epsilon$ icipant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the cipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following guards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
 Additional services in excess of the individual cost limit may be authorized.
-Specify the procedures for authorizing additional services, including the amount that may be authorized: : Specify the procedures for authorizing additional services, including the amount that may be authorized: (Other safeguard(s) ; Specify:
+Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify: